 The EMS/ambulance-based model is subject to some challenges.
-Currently, paramedics are not typically trained to deal with psycho-social crises [28]; thus, like any of the models presented, additional training/hiring of experts will be needed to fill this skills gap.
-In addition, there must also be appropriate service options available once first responders are dispatched, which may include expansion of destination options from hospitals and psychiatric facilities to behavioral health or rehabilitation clinics.
+Currently, paramedics are not typically trained to deal with behavioral crises [30]; thus, like any of the models presented, additional training will be needed to fill this skills gap.
+In addition, there must also be appropriate service options available once first responders are dispatched, which may include expansion of destination options from hospitals and psychiatric facilities to behavioral health or rehabilitation clinics (see Section2.3.2).
 Another potential limitation of this model, depending on how it is implemented, is the limited availability of emergency service providers to spend enough time on each call when the situation would benefit from a longer response.

 Looking ahead, at least two new pilot programs in California are being created to employ EMS-based models.
-In Alameda County, plans are underway to partner EMTs with mental health workers to respond to 911 calls relating to mental health crises or substance abuse problems in Oakland, San Leandro, Hayward, and Alameda [39].
-In June of 2020, the Oakland City Council voted to allocate \$1.3 million to another program, called Mobile Assistance Community Responders of Oakland (MACRO), which also pairs EMTs and mental health-care workers [58].
+In Alameda County, plans are underway to partner EMTs with mental health workers to respond to 911 calls relating to behavioral crises or substance abuse problems in Oakland, San Leandro, Hayward, and Alameda [44].
+In June of 2020, the Oakland City Council voted to allocate \$1.3 million to a program called Mobile Assistance Community Responders of Oakland (MACRO), which also pairs EMTs and mental healthcare workers [68].
 Future data from these and other programs will be important in providing insight into the effectiveness of EMS-based models in California communities.